bitforce/Pruner/README.md

 The long options do not work; rather they are stated simply for clarification.

-**Testing has only been done on BSD & Darwin environments; however, the command is intended to work across Linux platforms**
+**Testing has only been done on BSD & Darwin environments; however, the command is intended to work across Linu platforms**

 License
 ---
-Licensed under the WTFPL - see [LICENSE](./LICENSE) for explicit details.
+Licensed under the WTFPL - see [LICENSE](./LICENSE) for eplicit details.

 Version
 ---